 Medication and the treatment of symptoms improve the chance of survival.
 Controlling outbreaks helps keep the Ebola virus from spreading.

-Ebola is caused by a virus from the group of viral hemorrhagic fever (VHF) viruses (Marburg virus is another).
+Ebola is caused by a virus from the group of viral hemorrhagic fever (VHF) viruses.

 Infection occurs by direct contact with infected body fluids - blood, diarrhea, saliva (“spit”), mucus (“snot”), urine (“pee”), vomit (“puke”), breast milk or semen from an infected person or animal (bat, monkey or ape).